SoftDev4Research/4OSS-lesson/_episodes/05-contribution-governance-communication.md

 >
 > > ## Outcome
 > >
-> > In this exercise, learners should realise how valuable it is to open their
+> > In this exercise, learners should realise the importance of providing appropriate
-> > project for contributions.
+> > information to allow others to make contributions to your project without
+> > overwhelming or confusing them.
 > >
 > > Then you might suggest to include a minimum example document for contributing.
 > > The contribution file should contain the bare minimum information: